Many of our members will tell you that “one cat just leads to another”, and that “cats are like chips, you can’t just stop at one”.

 People get a second (or third, or fourth…) cat for many reasons.
 Cat lovers cherish the thought of having yet another feline in their lives; they may want to provide their resident cat with companionship; sometimes the new cat just adopts them.
 Whatever the reason, the new cat needs to be introduced into your household and to your resident cat or cats.

 Cat introductions are always a challenge.
 Cats are territorial by nature and an intruder in their territory will stress them out.
 Some cats will hide away in fear but most will respond by attacking the newcomer.
 Both cats will suffer from the interaction and you will find it extremely difficult to have them live together peacefully in the future.
-Moreover, territorial stress as a result of poor introductions can cause other behavioral problems such as re-directed aggression, litterbox avoidance and territorial spraying.
+Moreover, territorial stress as a result of poor introductions can cause other behavioral problems such as territorial spraying.
 The conclusion is simple:

 If you bring home a new cat make the introductions properly.